ArtSabintsev/FontBlaster/README.md

 ---
 ### About

 Say goodbye to importing custom fonts via property lists as **FontBlaster** automatically imports and loads all fonts in your app's NSBundles with one line of code.

+### Announcement
+The Swift 2.0 branch can be found [https://github.com/ArtSabintsev/FontBlaster/tree/swift2](https://github.com/ArtSabintsev/FontBlaster/tree/swift2).

 ### Changelog
 #### 1.0.8
-- Added Carthage Support by sharing the main schema
+- Minor changes.

 ### Features
 - [x] CocoaPods Support
-- [x] Carthage Support
 - [x] Automatically imports fonts from `NSBundle.mainbundle()`
 - [x] Automatically imports fonts from bundles inside your `mainBundle`
 - [x] Able to import fonts from remote bundles